jsfuentes/Code-Cheatsheet/JS/React/packages/router.md

 ### Advanced

-`Prompt` will alert when you navigate away from page like for form,
+`Prompt` will alert when you navigate away from page like for form